CamBurrows/kotaku-scraper/README.md

 # kotaku-scraper
 This is an app that scrapes Kotaku, a popular Gaming Blog, for articles.
-The articles are permanently stored and users have the ability to comment on articles
+The article info is permanently stored and users have the ability to comment on articles in the UI.

 ## Instructions
 * Hit the update library buttton to scrape kotaku for new articles and update the page.